 Associate Chief Counsel Thomas Balint

-The Protection and National Preparedness Legal Division provides counsel to further the mission of the Protection and National Preparedness Directorate (PNP) in coordinating preparedness and protection- related activities throughout the Agency.
+The Resilience - Preparedness and Continuity Legal Division provides counsel to further the mission of the FEMA Resilience in coordinating preparedness and protection- related activities throughout the Agency.
 Legal counsel includes, but is not limited to, issues involving grants; planning; training; exercises; individual and community preparedness; assessments; lessons learned; and continuity and national capital region coordination.
 This Division also provides legal advice to the United States Fire Administration (USFA) in furtherance of its mission to reduce loss of life and property in emergencies and disasters.

 Regional & Field Operations Legal Division